brisa-build/brisa/docs/02-building-your-application/06-configuring/08-output.md

 > [!TIP]
 >
-> You can do `brisa dev --skip-desktop` or `brisa build --skip-desktop` if you want to avoid creating and loading the desktop application.
+> You can do `brisa dev --skip-tauri` or `brisa build --skip-tauri` if you want to avoid creating and loading the desktop application.

 > [!CAUTION]
 >